 When Oa and the Elder Gods coaxed the Demiurge to life in 50,000 BCE, magic fluxed and surged across the realms connected to that entity.
 Bridges of power connected multitudinous demesnes into a network called the World Tree, or Yggdrasil, by Asgard.
+The complexity and density of these connections became sufficient to create the conditions necessary for sentience.

 As the Demiurge settled into awareness, magic became a staple of the human condition.
 Shamanic traditions and crude totem worship were refined into religion, paving the way to sorcerous talents and then leading to the science of wizardry.
 Humanity's short, furious lives were nothing compared to the longevity of the New Gods, but they were whipped along by the forces of evolution and competition with startling speed.
 Humanity went from tribal huts and nomadic hunters to agrarian societies.
 Magic became so commonplace that entire societies and nations of magic-users gathered together.
 In 42,000 BCE, they raised a monument to their power, a city of tens of thousands of people and flourishing science and arts.
 They called this city Atlantis.